 It’s all about making the mobile web faster

-To that end, Google Vice President of Engineering David Besbis demonstrated an AMP-enabled messaging application at the conference.
+To that end, Google Vice President of Engineering David Besbris demonstrated an AMP-enabled messaging application at the conference.
 In a follow-up demonstration, eBay Principle Web Engineer Senthil Padmanabhan highlighted the ways AMP has helped improve the buying and selling experience for eBay users.

 “We want to give people coming from Google a good transition,” Padmanabhan told Digital Trends in a sit-down interview after the presentation, “with all the benefits they get within eBay.”